hitoshitakeuchi/hitoshitakeuchi.github.io/content/profile.md

 Media Artist (focus on Digital Image, Installation, VR/AR, Drawing)

+Born in Tokyo, Japan.
+Bachelor of Intermedia Art, Tokyo University of the Arts, Japan.
+I have a deep interest in human perception and media aesthetics theory.
 My primary interests are exploring the interface between real and virtual.
-I try to give reality to both real and virtual through my works.
+I try to give equivalent reality to both real and virtual through my works.
-I have a deep interest in human perception and media aesthetics theory.
-Born in Tokyo, Japan.
-Bachelor of Intermedia Art.
-Tokyo University of the Arts, Japan.

 [Contact]